 While the industrial sector is large and diverse, across industry verticals some common themes exist.
 Industrial companies have experienced significant revenue and profitability growth in recent years, driven by a buoyant global economy, increased global trade, and significant investments in infrastructure, commercial and residential property and manufacturing capacity.
-Despite years of steady growth, most industrial sectors are inherently cyclical.
+Despite years of steady growth, many industrial sectors remain inherently cyclical.

 Across the industrials sector we are in the early stages of a digital transformation which promises to enable companies to make smarter decisions and enable greater profits.
-However, most companies have struggled to successfully implement these solutions.
-After years of consistent growth, chemical demand is faltering.
+However, many companies have struggled to successfully implement these solutions.
 Companies across the industrial sector face growing uncertainty and need to focus on maintaining profitability in a rapidly changing world.